 Step #1 – Dirt/Dust

-Using the Beasty Brown, I dry brushed various areas on the model to create a dusty look.
+Using the Beasty Brown, I dry brushed various areas on the Blood Bowl Ogre to create a dusty look.
 Considering the model is fighting, getting thrown on the ground, etc., pretty much anywhere on the model is fair game for the dust/dirt.
 I do tend to stick to the feet, legs, arms, and shoulders primarily though, and never on the skin.
-Sure, realistically his skin would get dirt on it too, but dry brushing this brown onto the Ogre’s skin would only serve to mute the skin tones.
+Sure, realistically his skin would get dirt on it too, but dry brushing this brown onto the Blood Bowl Ogre’s skin would only serve to mute the skin tones.

 The base is also dry brushed with the Beasty Brown.
 Basically, I do this very sloppy and let it hit the model to get the dirt on the feet and legs.